 Cancer Kinship seeks to help patients adjust to their “new normal” lives as survivors.
 We believe that our programs and services will empower patients and survivors to take control of their health and future, resulting in the overall cancer community – our mothers, fathers, brothers, sisters, neighbors, friends – living longer, happier and more impactful lives.

-To empower cancer patients to confidently face the disease through peer mentorship, individualized post-treatment support and survivor education, provided by caring and compassionate volunteers and staff.
+To empower cancer patients to confidently face the disease through peer mentorship, individualized and group support, survivor education and socialization provided by caring and compassionate volunteers and staff.

 A community where anyone affected by cancer–no matter where they stand in their journey– are able to brave the storm together, confidently and fearlessly, resulting in improved qualities of life and increased long-term survival rates for all.